Last updated March 1st, 2023

 Prayers, verses and poems are commonly used as well.

-As you can see the whole design of a memorial card can be broken down to less than 10 elements – and many of those are optional.
+As you can see the we can break the whole design of a memorial card down to less than 10 elements.
+And many of those elements are optional.

 The video below shows standard design of a memorial card.
 Skip to 1:00 to view layout details.